 Many of the dental organizations who sponsor the Lessons in a Lunch Box presentations will often invite a special guest.
-These guest are many times public officials or government leaders who support the important need to advance oral health literacy like Maryland’s 7th District Congressman Elijah Cummings seen here.
+These guest are many times public officials or government leaders who support the important need to advance oral health literacy like Maryland’s Late 7th District Congressman Elijah Cummings seen here.

 Step 4 - Explains the part of the presentation when the oral health education videos are shown to the students.
 This step is quickly followed by moving right into the oral hygiene demonstrations using the dental health aids.

 The Crest, Geena’s Tremendous Tooth Adventure and ADA’s Dudley the Dinosaur – Brush Your Teeth are two great videos that can be effectively used during the Lessons in a Lunch Box program presentation.
 Others include It’s Dental Flossophy Charlie Brown and Tooth Brushing with Charlie Brown by the ADA and have frequently been used in conjunction with the Lessons in a Lunch Box program presentation.
 And there are other oral health videos that are age appropriate for teaching flossing and brushing that can also be used.
 Links to all of these videos can be found in the Additional Resources/References section of this course.

 Here is a fine example of the Texas A&M Health Science Center Baylor College of Dentistry students reviewing flossing and brushing using the dental health aids with the table display of lunch boxes in the backdrop.
 The above hyperlink can be found in the Additional Resources/References section of this course to view more of their Lessons in a Lunch Box presentation.